Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 # System Engineering Architecture and Procedure

 a.
-Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment
+Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment. \
 b.
 A docker container must be created for the Qdrant Vector Database.
-Please change name within the code to your specified name.
+Please change name within the code to your specified name. \
 c.
-PDF Articles that I found online for the NVDA stock example are located in "NVDA Articles.zip" to test the application.
+PDF Articles that I found online for the NVDA stock example are located in "NVDA Articles.zip" to test the application. \
 d.
-Try executing code and pip install other libraries as needed for all required imports
+Try executing code and pip install other libraries as needed for all required imports. \

+# PIP Install Requirements and Versions

+pip install numpy==1.26.4 \
+pip install pdfplumber==0.11.4 \
+pip install gradio==4.44.1 \
+pip install pydantic==2.9.2 \
+pip install qdrant-client==1.12.1 \
+pip install requests==2.32.3 \
+pip install yfinance==0.2.34 \
+pip install scikit-learn==1.5.2 \
+pip install matplotlib==3.9.2 \
+pip install scipy==1.13.1 \
+pip install pandas==2.2.3 \
+pip install openai==1.54.3 \
+pip install llama-index-core==0.10.58 \
+pip install llama-index-embeddings-nvidia==0.1.4 \
+pip install llama-index-llms-nvidia==0.1.4 \
+pip install llama-index-llms-openai==0.1.31 \
+pip install llama-index-readers-file==0.1.30 \
+pip install torch==2.5.1 \
+pip install torchaudio==2.5.1 \
+pip install torchvision==0.20.1

 e.
 Video uploaded of me using the application "https://www.youtube.com/watch?v=qRXpffS8AxE"

 Upon Execution of Code in the Gradio Interface: